nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

     grails create-app goodform_tutorial

-For the purposes of this tutorial, we are going to keep refering to the `goodform_tutorial` Grails project.
+For the purposes of this tutorial, we are going to keep referring to the `goodform_tutorial` Grails project.

 This will create a `goodform_tutorial` directory containing the default Grails source files.